Chiropractor's commonly treat conditions including:-

 - Wrist, hand and elbow pain

 Our practitioners have treated a wide variety of ailments to date, including sports and work-related musculoskeletal injuries/conditions.
 Treatments typically involve a mix of McTimoney Chiropractic and soft tissue work including techniques from sports and remedial massage.
 Our practitioners have found that the mixed mode training and treatments tend to produce better and longer lasting results for patients.
 Also, a mixture of training enables our Chiropractors to treat a wider range of ailments and conditions, than one might find from "pure" Chiropractic treatment.
 Treatments are also at least 30 minutes, which means that there is more time to treat you the patient.
-Our principal practitioner has developed a specific interest in Sports Chiropractic and the treatment of sports injuries over the last 11 years, due to his own previous experience serving within the UK's elite armed services and his additional soft tissue training, including Sports Massage Therapy.
+Our principal practitioner has developed a specific interest in Sports Chiropractic and the treatment of sports injuries over the last 11 years, due to his own previous experience serving within the UK's elite armed services and his extensive soft tissue training.
+Terry holds multiple soft-tissue related qualifications including certificates, diplomas and an Advanced BTEC Level 5 Diploma in Clinical Sports and Remedial Massage Therapy and has even taught at Advanced Diploma Level.

 Mobile McTimoney Chiropractor Service